Why Do I Write?

 I must release my pain, anger and disagreement by writing about them or else they will haunt me endlessly.
 When I feel wronged I have to respond, not by violent means.
 I respond in a creative manner – through poems – sometimes satirical.
 I do it usually using anthropomorphism.

 If the spirits of William Shakespeare and Elizabeth Browning I could not summon through the glass to inspire me to express in poetry whatever I wish to say then I turn to Francis Bacon and Michel de Montaigne’s way of capturing into words – essays – whatever it is that I wish to convey.
 If I don’t wish to be so direct with my points and would like to hide my feelings and thoughts between lines and behind symbolism then I walked the path that Edgar Allan Poe and Guy de Maupassant paved.
 I write stories.

-I just don’t keep quiet when I notice human follies, especially if displayed by my friends and co-workers.
+I just don’t keep quiet when I notice human follies displayed by my loved one, friends, and other people around me.
 Again I resort to anthropomorphism.
 I use animals to represent their irrationality.
 It may hurt them and make them angry but the truth may be bitter but sweeter than the sweetest lie.
 VERO NIHIL VERIUS.
 Nothing is truer than the truth.

 This is not saying that I am a perfect human being.
 I am as imperfect as anyone else and may have, perhaps, done more terrible things.
 Thus, the satires I wrote are like boomerangs.
-They hit me also.
+They sometimes hit me also.